|

 Breathing Life into WD-3

-for a couple of years, we are trying to breath some life back into
+March 23, 2006 After being offline for a few days, and inactive for a couple of years, we are trying to breath some life back into WD-3.

-At the very least we want to put the excellent
+At the very least we want to put the excellent material contributed by various Windows driver development experts back into the community.

-We'll just have to see where it goes from
+We'll just have to see where it goes from there.

-for his time and effort in creating WD-3 in the first place.
+Our thanks go to Walter Oney, founder of WD-3, for his time and effort in creating WD-3 in the first place.

 Thanks, Walter!